fivetran/dbt_stripe_source/README.md

 [this post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657)
 on the best workflow for contributing to a package.

+## Database support
+This package has been tested on BigQuery, Snowflake, and Redshift.

 ### Resources:
+- Provide [feedback](https://www.surveymonkey.com/r/DQ7K7WW) on our existing dbt packages or what you'd like to see next
+- Have questions, feedback, or need help?
+Book a time during our office hours [using Calendly](https://calendly.com/fivetran-solutions-team/fivetran-solutions-team-office-hours) or email us at solutions@fivetran.com
 - Find all of Fivetran's pre-built dbt packages in our [dbt hub](https://hub.getdbt.com/fivetran/)
+- Learn how to orchestrate [dbt transformations with Fivetran](https://fivetran.com/docs/transformations/dbt)
-- Learn more about Fivetran [here](https://fivetran.com/docs)
+- Learn more about Fivetran overall [in our docs](https://fivetran.com/docs)
 - Check out [Fivetran's blog](https://fivetran.com/blog)
-- Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)
+- Learn more about dbt [in the dbt docs](https://docs.getdbt.com/docs/introduction)
 - Check out [Discourse](https://discourse.getdbt.com/) for commonly asked questions and answers
 - Join the [chat](http://slack.getdbt.com/) on Slack for live discussions and support
 - Find [dbt events](https://events.getdbt.com) near you
-- Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices
+- Check out [the dbt blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices